 Your instructor can deliver assignments and tests securely.
 Secure assessments help promote academic integrity and honesty in student submissions.
 Your institution may use Respondus tools to administer secure assessments.

-Respondus LockDown Browser prevents you from accessing any other materials, including internet browsers or other software, while you have an assessment open.
-You can’t refer to external information or copy material from these sources while working.
+Respondus LockDown Browser prevents your access to any other materials, including internet browsers or other software, while you have an assessment open.
+You can’t refer to external information or copy material from these sources while you take the assessment.
 Within the LockDown Browser window, the assessment appears like any other Ultra assessment.

-Respondus Monitor uses your webcam to prevent you from accessing physical materials during the assessment.
-Your instructor may also require you to enable your webcam or show your ID to verify that you are who you say you are.
+Respondus Monitor uses your webcam to prevent your access to physical materials during the assessment.
+Your instructor may also require you to enable your webcam or show your ID to verify that you're who you say you are.

-If your instructor set up assessment security, you won't be able to:
+If your instructor set up assessment security, you can't perform these actions:

 - Open the assessment in a standard browser window